khaors/geocompr/main.md

 ## Introduction

-The most satisfying part of many projects involving geocomputation is producing and communicating the results in the form of maps.
+A satisfying and important aspect of Geocomputation is producing and communicating the results in the form of maps.
 Map making --- the art of Cartography --- is an ancient skill that involves precision, consideration of the map-reader and often an element of creativity.
 Making basic maps is straightforward with `plot()` (see section \@ref(basic-map)).
-Making maps advanced maps, however, is an advanced topic.
+Making advanced maps, however, is an advanced topic.
 Geocomputation can generate useful results but Cartography is required to communicate them effectively to a wider audience [@brewer_designing_2015]:

-> Amateur-looking maps
-can undermine your audience’s ability to understand important information and weaken the presentation of a professional data investigation.
+> Amateur-looking maps can undermine your audience’s ability to understand important information and weaken the presentation of a professional data investigation.

 <!-- Todo: consider adding footnote saying it's good to focus on visualization early as in R4DS but that we cover it later because there's a risk of getting distracted by pretty pictures to the detriment of good analysis. -->

 Maps have been used for several thousand years for a wide variety of purposes.
-From asserting control over real estate in Babylon to illustrating a scientific worldview in Ptolemy's Ancient Greek masterpiece *Geography* [@talbert_ancient_2014], they have historically been out of reach for everyday people.
+From asserting control over real estate in Babylon to illustrating a scientific worldview in Ptolemy's Ancient Greek masterpiece *Geography*, they have historically been out of reach for everyday people [@talbert_ancient_2014].
-Modern computing has the potential to change this and this chapter aims to show how good map making skills can benefit research and public engagement objectives.
+Modern computing has the potential to change this.

+Map making skills can also help meet research and public engagement objectives.
-From a research perspective clear maps can be the best way to present the results of geocomputational research.
+From a research perspective clear maps are often be the best way to present the results of geocomputational research.
-From a policy and 'citizen science' perspective, attractive and engaging maps can help change peoples' minds, based on the evidence.
+From policy and 'citizen science' perspectives, attractive and engaging maps can help change peoples' minds, based on the evidence.
 Map making is therefore a critical part of geocomputation and its emphasis not only describing, but also changing the world (see Chapter \@ref(intro)).

 We learned how the generic `plot()` function works with common spatial object classes in section \@ref(basic-map).